lukasballo/snman/README.md

   * Download street networks
   * Simplify street graphs to obtain exactly one edge per street and one node per intersection (using a process that was further developed from OSMNx)
+  * Match traffic volumes onto the network
   * Reallocate street space using customizable heuristics
   * Automatically arrange a system one-way streets
   * Export as GeoPackage and OSM

 Planned:

-  * Matching traffic volumes on the street network
+  * More comprehensive documentation
   * Export as [GMNS](https://github.com/zephyr-data-specs/GMNS) format

-## Roadmap

-For the feature roadmap, see here: https://trello.com/b/XfO5BLRg/snman

 ## Contact